The Burden of Care, an Often Overlooked Impact of the Pandemic on Women

 Related Reading: United by marriage…divided by gender-roles and responsibilities?

-It is important to invest in relationships and create a culture within the home where every person is loved, respected and felt valued.
+It is important to invest in relationships and create a culture within the home where every person is loved, respected, and valued.
 The work of caring for others should not be a burden but should come from a place of love.

 What Is A Female-Led Relationship And How It Works